 Authority signals: Is your business listed on well-established, reputable directories?
 A citation on a site with high domain authority passes more value than one on a newly created, low-authority directory.
 This is why directories like Jasmine Business Directory, which maintains editorial standards and has established authority, can provide more ranking influence than newer or less curated directories.

 Relevance signals: Are your citations appearing on industry-relevant directories?
 A citation for a dental practice on a medical directory carries more weight than a citation on a general business directory.
-Geographic relevance matters too—local chamber of commerce listings and city-specific directories provide strong location signals.
+Geographic relevance matters too.
+Local chamber of commerce listings and city-specific directories provide strong location signals.

 What if you have duplicate listings for the same business on the same directory?
 This is more common than you’d think, especially for businesses that have moved locations or changed names.
 Duplicate listings confuse search algorithms and dilute your citation value.
-Always identify and merge or remove duplicates as part of your citation management strategy.
+Always identify and merge or remove duplicates as part of your citation management.

-Here’s a practical example: a coffee shop in Edinburgh should prioritize citations on:
+A practical example: a coffee shop in Edinburgh should prioritize citations on:

 - Edinburgh-specific directories and tourism sites